NVIDIA-AI-IOT/GreenMachine/README.md

 **Software:**

-* A JetPack 3.2 (Pre-flashed in the Jetson TX2 Developer Kit)
+* A JetPack 3.2 (Pre-Flahsed in the Jetson TX2 Developer Kit)
 * A Host Machine running Ubuntu 16.04 (Optional, only needed for training)

 ### Setup

 If you have a projector, you can see examples of projector/camera mounts on [this wiki page](https://github.com/wiki_link).
-It is difficult to set up a mount and match the projector's and camera's field of views, but once you do, projector mode can be used.
+It is difficult to set up a mount and match the projector and camera's field of views, but once you do, projector mode can be used.

 If you just have a monitor or do not want to mount the projector, you can still run GreenMachine in screen mode.
 All you need for this mode is some sort of display.